apache/jena-site/source/documentation/query/function_forms.md

 ## COALESCE

-The `COALESCE`form returns the first argument of it's argument list that is bound.
+The `COALESCE`form returns the first argument of its argument list that is bound.

     # Suppose ?y is bound to "y" and ?z to "z" but ?x is not.